sohrabtaee/sohrabtaee/README.md

 ### Hi there 👋

-I'm a software engineer with **10+ years** of experience.
-For most of my career, I've been focused on the **web development**.
+I’m a software engineer with over **12 years** of experience, specializing in **web development**.

-I've worked as a team-lead, a consultant, a developer in agile-based product teams, and a solo developer.\
+Throughout my career, I have taken on roles such as team lead, consultant, developer in agile product teams, and solo developer.
-I've been also involved in interviewing and mentoring developers.
+I have also been actively involved in interviewing and mentoring developers.

-My technical workflow consists of using Git, writing well-tested maintainable code, and conducting code reviews.\
+My technical expertise includes writing well-tested and maintainable code, and conducting thorough code reviews.
-I also have a keen eye for UX.
+Additionally, I have a keen eye for UX design.

-I do my best to have a balance in every aspect of my career and personal life.\
+I strive to maintain a balanced career and personal life.
-I'm a constant learner and I value personal development.\
+I am a constant learner who values personal development.
-I enjoy working in **transparent**, **trust-based**, and **feedback-oriented** environments.\
+I thrive in **transparent**, **trust-based**, and **feedback-oriented** environments.
-I love traveling, music, and technology.
+Outside of work, I enjoy traveling, music, reading, and of course technology.

 Here you can find my resume:
 https://sohrab-taee-cv.netlify.app/